cloudflare/cloudflare-docs/products/stream/src/content/uploading-videos/direct-creator-uploads.md

 # Direct creator uploads

-Direct creator uploads allow users to upload videos without API keys.
+Direct creator uploads allow users to upload videos without API tokens.
 A common place to use Direct creator uploads is on web apps, client side applications, or on mobile apps where users upload content directly to Stream.